ldtteam/MinecoloniesWiki/index.md

 The limit is your imagination!

-### Please note that the wiki is always referring to the latest (alpha) version of MineColonies!
+### Please note that the wiki is always referring to the latest 1.15.2 alpha version of MineColonies!

 ---